Continuing Education Activity

 These symptoms mimic those of withdrawal from long-term benzodiazepine or barbiturate use, so important historical features to note when a patient presents with autonomic dysfunction suspicious for a withdrawal syndrome should always include a medication list and social history.
 Also, consider these risk factors for any patient presenting with seizures of unknown etiology.

 The diagnosis of alcohol withdrawal can be made by taking an excellent history and performing a thorough physical examination.
 It is a clinical diagnosis based on mild, moderate, or severe symptoms.
 Patients with suspicion for alcohol withdrawal should be evaluated for other underlying disease processes such as dehydration, infection, cardiac issues, electrolyte abnormalities, gastrointestinal bleeding, and traumatic injury.
-Laboratory studies (electrolytes, blood counts) may be drawn, but will likely be nondiagnostic.
+Laboratory studies (electrolytes, blood counts) may be drawn but will likely be nondiagnostic.
 Many chronic alcoholics will have baseline ketoacidosis due to their poor nutritional status, and labs may show acidemia with ketone production similar to a diabetic but with euglycemia or hypoglycemia due to lack of glycogen stores in their liver.

 The Clinical Institute for Withdrawal Assessment for alcohol revised scale (CIWA-Ar) is a tool used to assess the severity of alcohol withdrawal symptoms.
 The tool allows clinicians to monitor for the signs and symptoms of withdrawal and determine who needs medical therapy.
 The features that are used for the CIWA-Ar scale include the presence of:

-Patients with prolonged altered sensorium or significant renal abnormalities should have an evaluation for the potential ingestion of another toxic alcohol.
+Patients with prolonged altered sensorium or significant renal abnormalities should receive an evaluation for the potential ingestion of another toxic alcohol.
 Patients who become financially strapped due to alcoholism could ingest other alcohols to become intoxicated.
 These can include isopropyl alcohol, commonly known as rubbing alcohol, which can lead to acidemia without ketosis as well as hemorrhagic gastritis.
-Ethylene glycol (antifreeze) ingestion can lead to an altered sensorium, seizures, and severe renal dysfunction with acidemia that may require initiation of hemodialysis.
+Ethylene glycol (antifreeze) ingestion can lead to an altered sensorium, seizures, and severe renal dysfunction with acidemia that may require the initiation of hemodialysis.
 Methanol is rarely ingested as an ethanol substitute but can result in multisystem organ failure, blindness, and seizures.

 Patients should be kept calm in a controlled environment to try to reduce the risks of progression from mild symptoms to hallucinations.
 With mild to moderate symptoms, patients should receive supportive therapy in the form of intravenous rehydration, correction of electrolyte abnormalities, and have comorbid conditions as listed above ruled out.
 Due to the risk of a comorbid condition called Wernicke-Korsakoff syndrome, patients can also receive a “banana bag” or cocktail of folate, thiamine, dextrose containing fluids, and a multivitamin.

 The hallmark of management for severe symptoms is the administration of long-acting benzodiazepines.
-The most commonly used benzodiazepines are intravenous diazepam (Valium) or intravenous lorazepam (Ativan) for management.
+The most commonly used benzodiazepines are intravenous diazepam or intravenous lorazepam for management.
 Patients with severe withdrawal symptoms may require escalating doses and intensive care level monitoring.
 Early consultation with a toxicologist is recommended to assist with aggressive management as these patients may require benzodiazepine doses at a level higher than the practitioner is comfortable with to manage their symptoms.

 While patients with mild symptoms can be managed as outpatients, the following patients should be admitted: